-- Extensive experience representing health care clients, including hospitals, physician groups, and individual providers in unfair competition, antitrust, contract, and reimbursement disputes.
+- Representing health care clients, including hospitals, physician groups, and individual providers, in unfair competition, antitrust, contract, and reimbursement disputes

-- Represented clients in a wide variety of industries, including health care, technology, finance, insurance, pharmaceuticals, and retail services matters, before federal and state courts at both the trial and appellate levels, administrative bodies, and various arbitral forums.
+- Representing clients from a wide variety of industries, including health care, technology, finance, insurance, pharmaceuticals, and retail services, before federal and state courts at both the trial and appellate levels, administrative bodies, and various arbitral forums

-- Litigated complex commercial disputes, including RICO, antitrust, and unfair competition claims.
+- Litigating complex commercial disputes, including RICO, antitrust, and unfair competition claims

-- Litigated complex First Amendment issues, including commercial defamation and Lanham Act claims.
+- Litigating complex First Amendment issues, including commercial defamation and Lanham Act claims

-- Extensive experience litigating class action cases, during class certification proceedings and at trial, in the state and federal courts of New Jersey, Pennsylvania, and Florida.
+- Litigating class action cases, during class certification proceedings and at trial, in the state and federal courts of New Jersey, Pennsylvania, and Florida

 Before joining Epstein Becker Green, Tom was Of Counsel to the litigation group at a large regional law firm.
 Previously, he was an attorney at an international law firm, where he focused on mass torts and product liability matters.